I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 The Tenryu Rayz RZ39LL is going to be the most fun spinning rod you've ever used.
 It's a headwaters / little blue line rod that will let you fish where no one else can!

 The feedback I've gotten over the years clearly shows that lots of tenkara anglers are interested in little headwaters streams.
-The feedback I got last year clearly showed that a lot more tenkara anglers are interested in ultralight spin fishing than I had expected or even imagined.
+The feedback I got over the last couple years clearly showed that a lot more tenkara anglers are interested in ultralight spin fishing than I had expected or even imagined.

 I had thought that tenkara anglers and spin fishermen would be two fairly distinct and separate populations.
 Apparently not.
 The attraction seems to be ultralight - but whether it is ultralight fly fishing (tenkara) or ultralight spin fishing may not matter that much to a lot of people - certainly to a lot more people than I had expected.